Justin-Diamond/RapidanAPI/README.md

 Welcome to RapidanAPI!
 This Python Package helps Rapidan's clients process API-accessible data and forecasts as conveniently as possible.

 RapidanAPI is currently in Version 1.1.3, but we’re already working to expand the number and extensiveness of datasets available through RapidanAPI.
-If you have any questions about RapidanAPI or need help with its implementation, don't hesitate to reach out.
+If you have any questions about RapidanAPI or need help with its implementation, don't hesitate to reach out to us at info@rapidanenergy.com.

 # Getting started with RapidanAPI
 The easiest way to install this package is to use the package installer for Python, which enables a "pip" command.
 The tutorial for using the package installer can be found here: https://packaging.python.org/en/latest/tutorials/installing-packages/